keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 for permissions and importing data so a script that works properly elsewhere may not function out of the box when run in Deno.

+When defining a task as a container,

+[TODO] What runtime is used?

+[TODO] Are there limitations as to what can be done with the current implementation of containers?
+Can I execute a Python script or is there a python-container in the future?

 A task can be executed either pre-deployment or post-deployment as specified in the `Deployment` resource;